rubenschagas/rodaroda/README.md

 ## OVERVIEW

-The objective of this README.md document file is to provide help on how to run the automated deployment of a CRUD project, as hackathon, running a backend service that supports CRUD operations.
+This README.md document aims to guide you through the automated deployment of a DevOps project, specifically a hackathon featuring a backend service supporting CRUD operations.

 The purpose of this app is to build a basic structure for a backend application, along with an automated database, where, upon sending requests to the backend, we can query and insert data into it.

-The master carrier's structure revolves around trips, with dependencies on entities such as location (origin and destination types), product, and carrier.
+The master carrier's structure revolves around trips, with dependencies on entities such as location (origin and destination types), product, vehicle and carrier.

+Furthermore, there is a goal of objectives to achieve, like use standards, design patterns, code formatters, JDoc, building an authentication process, frontend, CI-CD, observality, application and business rules enhancements, and so on.
+Thus, the goal is to develop skills in the domains of DevOps, Development, QA, and SRE.

 ## ARCHITECTURE